 Identify the users who can view this project, modify the project, or have the ability to share this project with others.

 Project are only displayed in the Project owner's dashboard.
 Even if other users are added to it, it will show up in the user dashboard after the project is published.

 Click Save to save the permissions assigned to the users for this project and proceed to the project board, as shown in the following screenshot.

-- Click Add a Phase and provide a phase name.
+Click Add a Phase and provide a phase name.
 The following screenshot shows an example.

 Choose a phase type, (the deployment environment to be associated with this phase) or click New Deployment Environment to create a new one.

 The same deployment environment cannot be used by two phases.

 The following screenshot shows an example of choosing a phase type.